demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 This will validate all files under `Packs` and `Beta_Integrations` directories
 <br><br>
 `demisto-sdk validate -i Packs/HelloWorld`
-This will validate all files under the `Pack`
+This will validate all files under the content pack `HelloWorld`
 <br><br>